ViolinGamer/KHShuffler/README.md

    - ** Red = Square Enix games** (gentle priority-only)
    - ** White = UE4/Other games** (standard thread suspension)
    - ** Yellow = No-suspend mode** (minimal intervention)
+5. If you're playing GBA Chain of Memories (through Bizhawk) or Dark Road (through Bluestacks), make sure to set the graphics renderer to OpenGL.
+If you're using Direct9/DirectX, the game will crash.

 ### 3. Configure Settings
 - **Min/Max Seconds**: Set the switching interval range